A New York Times Bestseller

 What I did not know, however, was whose face belonged to the portrait of the beautiful young woman beside Benedict Arnold.
 I stared at the image of the fine-featured woman, her hair piled high atop her head, a quizzical smile on her face.
 Peggy Shippen Arnold was described as a devoted wife, loving mother, and popular socialite who, with suspected fealty to the English crown, might have incited Benedict Arnold to his infamous treachery.
 As I continued my walk on that cold, clear morning, I could not stop thinking about this figure, largely obscured in history’s forward march.
 Who was Peggy Shippen Arnold?
 How must she have felt about these infamous events that unraveled around her?
 And what role, if any, did she play in this mesmeric plot?

-for The Traitor’s Wife
+Watch the trailer for The Traitor’s Wife

 Author Allison Pataki discusses The Traitor’s Wife